fluxionary/minetest-status_effects/README.md

 # status_effects

-api for defining player status effects such as "tired", "poisoned", or "lycanthropy". effects can be applied from multiple sources
+an api for defining player status effects such as "tired", "poisoned", or "lycanthropy". effects can be applied from multiple sources. note that this is just an API; actual effects are *not* supplied by this mod.

-## creating an effect
+### creating an effect

 ```lua
 local S = minetest.get_translator()